 From 1891 details were copied into consolidated indexed registers kept by the Registrar-General of Shipping and Seamen: series BT 334 at The National Archives.
 These should cover both births and deaths that actually occurred at sea as well as on-board in port or in a local foreign hospital.
 Those where the event actually occurred at sea would have been reported to the General Register Office for England and Wales.
 Where the deceased or father was Scottish or Irish, a copy was sent to the General Register Offices in Edinburgh or Dublin.

 A record of any births or deaths on a ship inbound to the UK, originating from a port outside Europe or the Mediterranean, had to be recorded on a passenger list.
-Those that survive (1890–1960, with a very few earlier) are in series BT 26 at The National Archives and are available online at ancestry.co.uk.
+Those that survive (1890–1960, with a very few earlier) are in series BT 26 at The National Archives and are available online on the Ancestry website.

 The National Maritime Museum holds: